eth-educators/eth-docker-docs/website/docs/Usage/ImportKeys.md

 Enter the index (key number).
 > If generated 1 previous validator key file and entered 1 initially, then it is index[0].
 So you will enter 0.
 Hence, you are entering the index from which to start generating the key file from.

-Enter how may new validators you with to run.
+Enter how may new validators you wish to run.
 > Enter the number of validators you entered when initially generating the key file.
 > If you are running 1 previous validator and entered 1 initially, then enter 1.